kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

    feature which allows users to influence ReplicaSet downscaling order.
 - `PersistentLocalVolumes`: Enable the usage of `local` volume type in Pods.
   Pod affinity has to be specified if requesting a `local` volume.
-- `PodAndContainerStatsFromCRI`: Configure the kubelet to gather container and pod stats from the CRI container runtime rather than gathering them from cAdvisor.
-- `PodDisruptionBudget`: Enable the [PodDisruptionBudget](/docs/tasks/run-application/configure-pdb/) feature.
 - `PodAffinityNamespaceSelector`: Enable the
   [Pod Affinity Namespace Selector](/docs/concepts/scheduling-eviction/assign-pod-node/#namespace-selector) and [CrossNamespacePodAffinity](/docs/concepts/policy/resource-quotas/#cross-namespace-pod-affinity-quota)
   quota scope features.
+- `PodAndContainerStatsFromCRI`: Configure the kubelet to gather container and pod stats from the CRI container runtime rather than gathering them from cAdvisor.
+- `PodDisruptionBudget`: Enable the [PodDisruptionBudget](/docs/tasks/run-application/configure-pdb/) feature.
+- `PodHasNetworkCondition`: Enable the kubelet to mark the [PodHasNetwork](/docs/concepts/workloads/pods/pod-lifecycle/#pod-has-network) condition on pods.
 - `PodOverhead`: Enable the [PodOverhead](/docs/concepts/scheduling-eviction/pod-overhead/)
   feature to account for pod overheads.
 - `PodPriority`: Enable the descheduling and preemption of Pods based on their